bitops/simple-stats/README.md

 but they do not provide answers by themselves. *There is no substitute for good data and a thorough knowledge of where that data came from.*

-If skew is negative, that just means that there's more data on the right side of the mean than the left.
+If skew is negative, that just means that there is more data on the right side of the mean than the left.
 But that is all it means.
-It is up to the person running the program to understand whether or not this is desirable, and what story the data is telling you.
+It is up to the person running the program to understand whether or not this is desirable and what story the data is telling you.

 Similarly, a high kurtosis is not *"bad"* or *"good"*, it just depends on what you are trying to understand.
-It might be a good thing if kurtosis is high, because you are observing a scenario where, every once in a while, there is an extreme outlier, but you're okay adjusting for that.
+It might be a good thing if kurtosis is high, because you are observing a scenario where, every once in a while, there is an extreme outlier, but you are okay adjusting for that.

-## License

-**THE BEER-WARE LICENSE**

-Sebastian Wittenkamp wrote this file.
-As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.